-1. On January 1, 2020, Washington transitioned from a behavioral health carve-out model to a carve-in model that integrates physical health and behavioral health financing under the health plans.
-The state refers to the new delivery system as Integrated Managed Care (IMC).
-2. Medicaid FFS beneficiaries, such as dual eligible or medically needy beneficiaries, receive behavioral health services through one of the BHSO plans. - The BHSO plans are operated by the integrated health plans serving the managed care population in the region.
+- Washington currently operates a carve-in model that integrates physical health and behavioral health financing under the health plans.
+The state refers to the new delivery system as Integrated Managed Care (IMC). - Medicaid FFS beneficiaries, such as dual eligible or medically needy beneficiaries, receive behavioral health services through one of the BHSO plans. - The BHSO plans are operated by the integrated health plans serving the managed care population in the region.
 Enrollees may choose their BHSO plan. - The BHSOs are responsible for crisis services but must subcontract with the behavioral health administrative services organization (BH-ASO) for these services.
-The BH-ASO provides crisis services to both Medicaid and non-Medicaid individuals.
-3. Pharmacy services, including behavioral health and addiction treatment drugs, are provided FFS by the state.
-4. American Indians/Alaskan Natives have the option to receive behavioral health services through a BH-ASO, BHSO, or the FFS system.
+The BH-ASO provides crisis services to both Medicaid and non-Medicaid individuals. - Pharmacy services, including behavioral health and addiction treatment drugs, are provided FFS by the state. - American Indians/Alaskan Natives have the option to receive behavioral health services through a BH-ASO, BHSO, or the FFS system.